What is image registration?

 - Non-rigid (elastic) registration changes the images acquired by stretching one of the image volumes to match the other.
 This is done through pairing corresponding fiducial points within the MR and US volumes.2 These fiducial points often indicate the boundary of the prostate within different segments and along different axes.1 The key difference between rigid and non-rigid registration, is that non-rigid can account for differential local deformations between MRI and US.
 These deformations may be caused by a TRUS probe, time lapsed between the MRI and the procedure and warping/scale changes.3 However, as images are stretched and moved, so is the data acquired.
 Some non-rigid registration algorithms may compromise data integrity.1

 Focal Healthcare’s Fusion Bx: Intelligent non-rigid registration

 The ideal fusion platform utilizes both elastic and rigid registration, which offers users the flexibility to adjust registration and optimize targeting.2 With rigid registration, image alignment can be highly operator dependent, whereas non-rigid (or “elastic”) registration depends heavily on the algorithm used and the quality and quantity of data points.
-These fiducial points, identified by the user, may be represented as the number of segments, axes and internal landmarks.1 Fusion Bx uses easily identifiable landmarks to align images, while the device’s non-rigid registration component automatically segments the prostate and deforms each slice using a few simple contours.
-Additionally, Fusion Bx’s automatic motion compensation adjusts for patient movement and maintains image coupling, allowing procedures to continue uninterrupted.
+These fiducial points, identified by the user, may be represented as the number of segments, axes and internal landmarks.1 The Fusion Bx uses easily identifiable landmarks to align images, while the device’s non-rigid registration component automatically segments the prostate and deforms each slice using a few simple contours.
+Additionally, the Fusion Bx’s automatic motion compensation adjusts for patient movement and maintains image coupling, allowing procedures to continue uninterrupted.